Pokhrelgokul/Fit-N-Fine/README.md

-Fit-N-Fine
+Fit-N-Fine💪

 This is modern gym website created by using HTML5 and CSS3.
 This project is designed as a fitness club with attractive user interface.

 #Features
-responsive navigation bar
+-Responsive navigation bar
-background image designed
+-Rackground image designed
-Modern UI
+-Modern UI
-Stylish buttons
+-Stylish buttons

 #Technologies used
-HTML5
+-HTML5
-CSS3
+-CSS3

-Project Purpose
+#Project Purpose
 This project was created for practicing frontend web developmentand improving html and css skils